vegaprotocol/documentation/docs/node-operators/rewards.md

 ### Conditions

-1. Run a validating node
+1. Run a validator node
 2. Self-stake at least <NetworkParameter frontMatter={frontMatter} param="reward.staking.delegation.minimumValidatorStake" formatter="governanceToken" suffix="tokens" hideName={true} /> with the key used to set up the node
 3. Forward the relevant Ethereum events
-3. Maintain a [validator score](../concepts/vega-chain#validating-node-performance) better than the lowest scoring consensus validator
+3. Maintain a [validator score](../concepts/vega-chain#validator-node-performance) better than the lowest scoring consensus validator

 ### How consensus validators are chosen